 You must be aware that when the police review the footage which you submit they are duty bound to also review the manner of your driving and also the manner in which the footage was obtained.
 For example, if you were exceeding the speed limit in order to catch up with an offending driver and then proceeded to film them with your mobile phone whilst driving, then the police will consider also taking proceedings against you.

 There are a number of disposal methods available dependant on the nature of the offence.
 The driver could be offered a driver education course, they could receive a fixed penalty notice, they could receive a summons to attend court or we may decide in some cases to issue a warning / advice or that we are unable to take any further action.
 The footage and statement will have been reviewed by a Police Prosecutor who will take all factors into consideration, including current CPS charging standards.

 Ideally the date and time should be correct.
 The video footage is used to support your written witness testimony.
 You must account for any discrepancies in date/time within your witness evidence presented to us.
 Your witness statement must clearly state what time/date the incident occurred.

 We need your statement; we need to fully understand the situation and people have a right to have matters heard in a court of law.
 Please fill in the web form here.
 We will be in touch if you are required to attend court and support you through the process.

 The evidence which you provide to the police by way of the submission of digital media footage and a statement will be reviewed by a Police Prosecutor to firstly establish if an offence has been committed and to identify the specific offence.
-The information will then be passed to the Devon and Cornwall Police Collisions & Tickets Section where the offence will be processed and certain paperwork will be sent to the registered keeper of the vehicle and requiring the identity of the driver.
+For cases recommended to proceed, staff from Devon and Cornwall SNAP team will take positive action which will usually result in a Notice of Prosecution being sent to the registered keeper of the vehicle and requiring the identity of the driver.